Nitramtj/PlaySpace/README.md

 > npm start

 ## How it Works
-The start script runs an express server with PeerJS and WebPack middleware are run from an express server when the start script is ran.
+The start script runs an express server with PeerJS and WebPack middleware.
+These provide signaling for WebRTC and the hot loading of modules as they are updated.
+The server.html and client.html files are served at the root of the express server, and can be used to host or connect.